-Instead of spending when you feel stressed (as we have basically all been feeling, literally all the time), walk away and find something else that can make you feel good: A walk, a long bath, a good book, an online yoga or meditation course, whatever works for you.
-Stress shopping may make you feel better for now, but in the long run, it can cause you even more stress if it takes you over budget.
+Instead of spending when you feel stressed, find something else that can make you feel good.
+This could be a walk, a long bath, a good book, an online yoga or meditation course, or something else that works for you.
+Stress shopping might make you feel better for now, but in the long run, it can cause you even more stress if it takes you over budget.

-Shopping is fun and enjoyable, so there’s no need to deny yourself that little joy completely.
-Just set a dedicated budget so you can still spend without worrying about it.
+Shopping is fun and enjoyable, so there’s no need to deny yourself a little joy.
+Just set a dedicated budget so you can spend without worrying about it.
 Having a dedicated budget “helps people from a psychological perspective to make smarter decisions,” says Trae Bodge, smart shopping expert at TrueTrae.com.

-For this, Bodge recommends (all the time, not just during a pandemic!) using a deal site or a browser extension such as couponcabin.com or slickdeals.net that will alert you to sales.
-Specifically, CouponCabin.com is waiving their commissions during the pandemic, so you stand to earn more cash back than usual, according to Bodge.
+For this, Bodge recommends using a deal site or a browser extension such as couponcabin.com or slickdeals.net that will alert you to sales.
 “It’s worth taking 30 seconds to look and see if there is a cash back opportunity or a coupon,” she says.

 If you see something you want to buy, take some time to consider it without just adding to your cart immediately.
 Come back to it the next day, or later in the week.
 If you can’t stop thinking about it, then that’s a point in the favor of making it yours.
 If you lose interest, then move on without it.